Reddish Vale

 Reddish Vale is in the Tame Valley close to Reddish, Stockport, Greater Manchester, England.
 The centre of the vale is around the bottom of Reddish Vale Road.
 Reddish Vale Country Park is a country park managed by Stockport Metropolitan Borough Council (SMBC).
-It covers 161 ha in all and comprises some of the traditional Reddish Vale area, Reddish Vale Farm and the grazing land and Woodhall Fields, about 0.5 miles to the southwhom.
-Part of it is a designated Local Nature Reserve (LNR).
+It covers 161 ha in all and comprises some of the traditional Reddish Vale area, Reddish Vale Farm and the grazing land and Woodhall Fields, about 0.5 miles to the south.
+Part of it is a designated local nature reserve (LNR).